Edith Ballantyne: Career

 Upon her arrival in Switzerland, Ballantyne began work for the World Health Organization, in the publications section, as the deputy director.
 After five years, she left the post to care for the couple's four children.
 After twenty years of living in Geneva, she discovered that the headquarters of WILPF were located there and volunteered to serve in 1968.
 The following year, she became the Secretary General of the organisation, and accepted a full-time position to work on improving WILPF's interaction with NGOs and the United Nations (UN).
 In 1970, she attended the WILPF's Eighteenth Congress, held in New Delhi, which had a profound effect on her view of balancing freedom and peace.
 She recognized that if peaceful means of solving a conflict had been exhausted, there had to be a means to recognize that the oppressed were likely to resort to violence and members could support non-violence without condemning exploited persons who felt that other options did not exist.
 The debates that followed the meeting, resulted in a resolution that idealistic pursuit of pacifism could not replace the recognition that the ultimate goal of peace was to allow people to attain their liberation and live freely.
 In 1972, she became the coordinator of WILPF's work with the UN.
 Her Indian trip was followed in 1975 with an observer group which toured the Middle East, which spurred Ballantyne to recommend that WILPF press for continued dialogue between the sides of conflict but remain neutral on issues such as violence and human rights abuses which resulted from, rather than caused conflict.
-She believed that the role of WILPF was to encourage both sides to find peaceful means to coexist without focusing on who was to blame for the situation or favoritism.
+She believed that the role of WILPF was to encourage both sides to find peaceful means to coexist without focusing on who was to blame for the situation or favouritism.